XPX-MMC/typescript-intro/Interfaces-Abstract-Classes.md

 # Interfaces, Abstract Classes
-Update `classes-abstract-classes.ts` in your student directory for all exercises.
+Update `interfaces-abstract-classes` in your student directory for all exercises.

 # Ex 1